2024-2025 Themed First Year Seminar & Learning Community Options

 SOCY 1000 Global Perspective

 Learning to Lead at AuburnLearning to Lead at Auburn is designed to help first year students make a successful transition to college life.
 Students in this course will explore leadership and involvement opportunities on campus and various strategies for academic and social success.
 Students will develop as leaders at Auburn and understand the impact and influence they can have on those around them.
 Class highlights include personality and work style inventories, connecting with student leaders, and creating community among members of the class.
-Join this learning community if you want to learn ways to stand out in your leadership and involvement experience at Auburn!Leadership, Involvement, Social ChangeLCCOMM 1000 Public SpeakingCOUN 2000 Living and Communicating in a Diverse SocietyAvailable
+Join this learning community if you want to learn ways to stand out in your leadership and involvement experience at Auburn!Leadership, Involvement, Social ChangeLCCOMM 1000 Public SpeakingCOUN 2000 Living and Communicating in a Diverse SocietyCLOSED

 Mindfulness and Flow: HonorsThis Honors course that will provide an introduction to the practices of mindfulness and flow.
 It is designed to explore the concepts, techniques, and exercises that enhance well-being and ultimately setter student success.
 The format of the course will be experiential and interactive.
-There will be some assigned readings.Mindfulness, Positivity, MotivationTFYSAvailable
+There will be some assigned readings.Mindfulness, Positivity, MotivationTFYSCLOSED

 Modern Storytelling Through GamingAre you looking for ways to "level up" your college experience?
 This course explores the unique role that video games serve as a way of telling stories in modern society.
 Throughout the semester we will deconstruct selected titles to discover how thematic crafting, visuospatial design, and gameplay mechanics work together to effectively engage players and convey meaning.
 Through critical reflections, active discussions, and the planning of your personal "Game of College," we will analyze how lessons learned in leisure can be applied to enhance and enrich our academic and professional lives.
 By the end of this course, you will be able to articulate these principles of engagement in the design of your own Auburn story, creating your unique first year adventure as you take on the challenge of higher education.
-Storytelling, Gaming, DesignTFYSAvailable
+Storytelling, Gaming, DesignTFYSCLOSED

 Nursing Learning CommunityThe Nursing Learning community is made up of freshmen in Pre-Nursing.
 All incoming freshmen in thee School of Nursing are eligible to participate.
 These students will take several classes together and have the opportunity to participate in different activities coordinated by the college and First Year Experience Office.
 Through the experiences the community will get to know other freshmen in Nursing and make connections with faculty who will assist them in their path towards graduation.Nursing, Healthcare, MedicalLCBIOL 1020 Principles of Biology